 After finishing successfully the student is able to:

-- - Understand at a molecular and posttranslational level how humans differ and how disease differs from health and what the consequences are for innovative therapy of prevention
+- Understand at a molecular and posttranslational level how humans differ and how disease differs from health and what the consequences are for innovative therapy or prevention

 This course is an elective for life sciences students in year two or three of the bachelor programme.|

 The main trend is towards advanced therapy medicinal products (ATMP), which include biomolecules and cells, focusing on disease modification and on personal differences: personalised medicine.
-But a better understanding of a person’s characteristics can also be exploited by repurposing of old medicines.
+But a better understanding of a person’s characteristics or disease characteristics can also be exploited by repurposing of old medicines.

 In this course we will study personalised medicine at several levels.
 Molecular, cellular, organ, organism, and population.
 The course starts with an individual assignment of a recent first in class medicine and ends with group assignments on future medicines.

 • Weeks one and two.
 The latest medicines and how they were developed.